-4.2 Standards issued but not yet effective (continued)
+4.2 Standards Issued but not yet effective (continued):

-Standard/ Interpretation Description Effective from periods beginning on or after the following date Amendments to IAS 7 and IFRS 7 on Supplier finance arrangements These amendments require disclosures to enhance the transparency of supplier finance arrangements and their effects on a company's liabilities, cash flows and exposure to liquidity risk.
+Standard/ Interpretation Description Effective from periods beginning on or after the following date Amendment to IFRS 16 - Leases on sale and leaseback These amendments include requirements for sale and leaseback transactions in IFRS 16 to explain how an entity accounts for a sale and leaseback after the date of the transaction.
+Sale and leaseback transactions where some or all the lease payments are variable lease payments that do not depend on an index or rate are most likely to be impacted.
+1 January 2024 Amendments to IAS 7 and IFRS 7 on Supplier finance arrangements These amendments require disclosures to enhance the transparency of supplier finance arrangements and their effects on a company's liabilities, cash flows and exposure to liquidity risk.
 The disclosure requirements are the IASB's response to investors' concerns that some companies' supplier finance arrangements are not sufficiently visible, hindering investors' analysis.
-1 January 2024 Amendment to IAS 1 - Non-current liabilities with covenants These amendments clarify how conditions with which an entity must comply within twelve months after the reporting period affect the classification of a liability.
+1 January 2024 Amendment to IAS 1 - Non- current liabilities with covenants These amendments clarify how conditions with which an entity must comply within twelve months after the reporting period affect the classification of a liability.
 The amendments also aim to improve information an entity provides related to liabilities subject to these conditions.
 1 January 2024 Amendments to IFRS 10 and IAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture - Amendments to IFRS 10 and IAS 28 (Available for optional adoption/effective date deferred indefinitely) Amendments to IAS 21 - Lack of Exchangeability An entity is impacted by the amendments when it has a transaction or an operation in a foreign currency that is not exchangeable into another currency at a measurement date for a specified purpose.
 A currency is exchangeable when there is an ability to obtain the other currency (with a normal administrative delay), and the transaction would take place through a market or exchange mechanism that creates enforceable rights and obligations 1 January 2025